Facebook, Instagram, Netflix, Twitter, Amazon, Shopify, Pinterest, Uber, Airbnb. What do they all have in common, besides changing the world?

 - Lightning–Fast Development significantly reduces time–to–market, all thanks to reusable React components,

-- Clean abstraction layer additionally facilitates the development process and lowers the entry threshold,
+- The clean abstraction layer additionally facilitates the development process and lowers the entry threshold,

 - One–way data flow guarantees stable code and easier debugging,